La Porte, Indiana: Government

 The government consists of a mayor and a city council.
-The mayor is elected in citywide vote.
-The city council consists of seven members.
-Five are elected from individual districts.
-Two are elected at-large.
+The mayor and two council members are elected in a citywide (at-large) vote.
+Five of the seven city council members are elected from individual districts.

 Education

-The La Porte Community School Corporation serves approximately 6,500 students.
+The La Porte Community School Corporation, which covers the majority of La Porte, serves about 6,500 students.

+A portion of the city to the northeast is in New Prairie United School Corporation.